|Mathematics||Mathematics||Mr Austin||Edexcel||A level|

-You will be expected to achieve a very good pass (Grade 7 or above) in the Mathematics GCSE Higher level examination.
-All students will sit an entry test upon arrival in the Sixth Form to confirm their suitability for the A level.
-This will take place in the second week in September and the pass mark is 70%.
-An induction Mathematics Day will be held in June for all prospective A level mathematicians, where details of the test will be set out and any questions answered.
+You will be expected to achieve a high pass (Grade 7 or above) in Mathematics and Physics GCSE examination (Grade 76 in Combined Science is acceptable) .
+An induction Mathematics Day will be held in June for all prospective A level mathematicians.
 A revision booklet will be found on the school website for practising GCSE Higher questions over the summer.
-Passing the test is an important step in establishing your mathematical credentials.
+Passing GCSE in Mathematics and Physics are an important step in establishing your mathematical credentials.
 Developing GCSE algebra to its highest level is vital for studying A level Maths.

 Mathematics at A level

 You will find Mathematics at A level challenging but interesting.
 It builds on the work you are presently covering at GCSE, but also involves new ideas that some of the greatest minds of the last millennium have discovered.
 It serves as a very useful support for many other qualifications as well as being a sought-after qualification for the workplace and courses in Higher Education.

 When studying Pure Mathematics at A level you will be extending your knowledge of such topics as algebra and trigonometry, as well as learning some brand new ideas such as calculus.
 If you have enjoyed the challenge of problem solving at GCSE using such mathematical techniques, then you should find the prospect of this course very appealing.

 Although many of the ideas you will meet in Pure Mathematics are interesting in their own right, they also serve as an important foundation for other branches of Mathematics, especially Mechanics and Statistics.